7 Reasons To Visit Ski Cooper This Season

 Affordable for the Whole Family

 In a day & age when most areas sell day passes at well over $100/day (and in some cases over $200/day) it can be refreshing to find a ski resort with prices that won’t break the bank.
 Buy online at least 48 hours in advance and save even more.
-Day passes are as low as $50 for ages 15-74 with advance purchase on non-holiday weekdays and $35 for ages 6-14.
-Ages 5 & Under and 75+ are always free.
-With prices like these you can afford to bring the whole family and focus on a fun day together.
+At Cooper, you can afford to bring the whole family and focus on a fun day together.

 Just for grins, try pricing out a trip for your family at one of the big resorts.
 Then compare it to Cooper.
 You’ll see what we mean.
 A family of four can rent skis, buy lift tickets, and eat lunch at Cooper for roughly the same cost of ONE person doing the same at the mega resorts.